PaintSplasher/phpvms7_SPPassport/README.md

 ## Release / Update Notes

 20.OCTOBER.25
+* Widget caused an error with certain databases
+* Some countries were not detected during initialization

+20.OCTOBER.25
 * Changed the logic how the rival of the week works
 * Some fixes for private usernames